Spicy Cream Cheese Spread

 Arrange the filled celery stalks on a plate and serve.

-Option 1: Place the cheese spread in a bowl and serve with physically strong crackers.
+2. Bowl of dip - Place the cheese spread in a bowl and serve with the celery.
+Perhaps add some physically strong crackers.

-Option 2: Cool the spread in the refrigerator for at least three hours.
+3. Cheese ball - Cool the spread in the refrigerator for at least three hours.
 Form it into a ball.
 Press slivered almonds on to the surface.
-Aha!
-Homemade cheese ball.
+Aha! homemade cheese ball.